-Just as you would with an in-person event, determine the purpose of a virtual or hybrid meeting with how best to present it.
+- A. Just as you would with an in-person event, determine the purpose of a virtual or hybrid meeting with how best to present it. - 1.
 What is the event's purpose?
-What are your desired outcomes?
-How can those best be achieved?
-What destination makes the most sense (for hybrid)?

-Some companies are finding that in the beginning of their return to in-person events, a "hub and spoke" hybrid model brings results while providing audiences the option of traveling to the meeting or participating from their computer.
+What are the desired outcomes?
+How can those best be achieved? - 2.
+What destination and site makes the most sense for the hybrid event? - B. Some companies are finding that in the beginning of their return to in-person events, a "hub-and-spoke" hybrid model brings results while providing audiences the option of traveling to the meeting or participating from their computer.
 That means taking what used to be a large national or international meeting and breaking it into multiple, smaller face-to-face events with a portion of the total audience in attendance at each in-person event coupled with those who chose to join virtually.
 Those hubs are then connected digitally, and everyone can experience the content at the same time.
 The sessions usually are recorded-some are live, some are pre-taped-and those are available for download following the initial event, giving organizers a way to continue to engage with their audience long past the end of the last session.